Uploading the code

 -

 The root schema is determined by analyzing the contents of the project catalog and creating a list of all available packages.
-In addition, each package found in the X
+In addition, each package found in the folder X, a UUID is assigned as follows.

 -